 Sholem Aleichem was the pen name of Solomon Naumovich Rabinovich, who lived from 1859 to 1916.
 He was a famous chronicler of the lives of the Jews of that period.
-The Jewish population lived for hundreds of years in the Polish/Russian countryside and was facing the onslaught of modernity.
+The Jewish population lived in the Polish/Russian countryside for hundreds of years and faced the onslaught of modernity.
 The cultural traditions of the Jews intermingled with french ideas of emancipation, American notions of liberty and pursuit of happiness, socialism, and the struggle against the rule of the czar,

-Most European Jews were speaking Yiddish at that time, a language that developed over the thousand-year settlement of Jews in Europe and is a confluence of Hebrew, German and Slavic languages.
-Sholem Aleichem, wrote in Yiddish, although it was already a time when Jews were beginning to favour the languages of the countries in which they lived rather than their “mame loshen” – “mother’s tongue” of the home and hearth.
+Most European Jews spoke Yiddish then, a language that developed over the thousand-year settlement of Jews in Europe and is a confluence of Hebrew, German and Slavic languages.
+Sholem Aleichem wrote in Yiddish, although it was already a time when Jews were beginning to favour the wording of the countries in which they lived rather than their “mame loshen” – “mother’s tongue” of the home and hearth.

 Sholem Aleichem wrote about the Shtetle – characters who inhabited his world.
 He reflected on his time and place and gave voice to the average Jew living in the Polish and Russian countryside.
 He wrote about Tevye, the Milkman, the character on which Fiddler on the Roof was based, and Motl, the Cantor’s son.
 Die Kleine Menshelech, a play based on these same characters, was the one that began the rebirth of Yiddish in Israel during the 1970s.
-During the Holocaust, the Nazis killed six million mostly Yiddish speakers of every walk of life.
+During the Holocaust, the Nazis killed six million, primarily Yiddish speakers from every walk of life.

-Sholem Aleichem, himself, lived through the pogrom in Kiev in 1905.
+Sholem Aleichem himself lived through the pogrom in Kiev in 1905.
 He “hid for three days in a hotel” with his family while the massacres were going on.
-I suppose this is what gives rise to the title of the documentary, “Laughing in the Dark.”
+I suppose this gives rise to the documentary’s title, “Laughing in the Dark.”

 The startling photographs of murdered bodies with grieving family members pictured in the documentary do not leave me.
-They remind me of stories we have been hearing on the news about the deaths of Syrian men, women and children, in Homs and other areas of Syria.
+Instead, they remind me of stories we have been hearing on the news about the deaths of Syrian men, women and children in Homs and other areas of Syria.
 The death toll reported so far is over 9000 people, with no end in sight.

-In hindsight, it is easy to see that the absence of response to the violence perpetrated against Jewish citizens in Poland and Russian led directly to the politics and daring destruction of Jews, practiced by the Nazis as an instrument of State.
+In hindsight, it is easy to see that the absence of response to the violence perpetrated against Jewish citizens in Poland and Russia led directly to the politics and daring destruction of Jews, practiced by the Nazis as an instrument of State.
 Sadly, I am reminded of the current practice of similar statecraft in Syria today.
-But this has been going on for years in the Soviet Union, North Korea, and Iran.
+But this has been happening for years in the Soviet Union, North Korea, and Iran.